-Bohan Mathers combines the knowledge and expertise in trademark law with the excellence in litigation that is needed to obtain protect your trademark.
-Since its inception, Bohan Mathers has successful obtained registration for hundreds of trademarks, navigated trademark opposition proceedings to obtain registration for its clients and limit protection for others, and successfully prosecuted and defended trademark infringement suits.
+Bohan Mathers combines the knowledge and expertise in trademark law with the excellence in litigation that is needed to obtain and protect your trademark.
+Since its inception, Bohan Mathers has successfully prosecuted hundreds of trademark applications, navigated examinations and oppositions, to obtain registration for its clients, litigated opposition proceedings to limit interference from others, and successfully prosecuted and defended trademark infringement suits.

 Trademark law generally…

 The oldest living U.S. trademark, shown below, was registered on May 27, 1884, and remains protected by an active and effective registration today.

 In general terms, a trademark is the means by which buyers distinguish one person’s goods and services from those of another.
 By virtue of its use in commerce, a trademark comes to embody the reputation of a particular maker of goods or a provider of services, and so comes to represent the good will that a company or tradesperson builds in the marketplace.
 Thus, a trademark, as a mark of quality, assurance, and pride, becomes a thing of inestimable value.

 Although trademarks and trademark law are generally considered to be in the category of intellectual property and intellectual property protection, respectively, along with patents and copyrights, there are major differences that set trademarks apart from other intellectual property.
 Fundamentally, the basis of patent and copyright protection is set out specifically in Article I, Section 8, of the U.S. Constitution, giving to Congress the power “To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.”
 In contrast, federal trademark law rises only indirectly from the U.S. Constitution.
 It derives from the Commerce clause of Section 8, which delegates to Congress the power to regulate trade.